 In this way, combinations of identity providers can help to make your service extremely secure and mitigate against data breaches.
 Customers now expect to see MFA in all kinds of services, and identity providers will ensure that it is as frictionless as possible.

-If you have several applications, single sign-on (SSO) is a common best-practice solution to allow your customers to seamlessly move between those applications without entering separate login credentials each time.
+If you have several applications, Single Sign-On (SSO) is a common best-practice solution to allow your customers to seamlessly move between those applications using their SSO identity provider without entering separate login credentials each time.
 But what happens if you have one application that requires stronger assurance of an identity that the others?

 This example shows you how to leverage identity providers for step-up authentication.
 A customer signs into your service using Facebook and that is secure enough for a subset of your apps.
 Then when they SSO to an app that needs that higher level of assurance – perhaps an area that stores personal data – you ask them to further authenticate with their BankID.